ZonaWei/mt-exercise-02/README.md

     ./scripts/train.sh

 # I'm using MacOS GPU training the language model.
 I changed core number num_threads=4 into 8 and enabled Mac MPS backend (--mps) .
-These settings vastly improve my training time within 78s and decrease the ppl to 64.71.
+# These settings vastly improve my training time within 78s and decrease the ppl to 64.71.
+# In the second task, I modify train.sh into train_dropout_experiment.sh to train models with 5 different dropout numbers(0.0 0,2 0.3 0.4 and 0.5)
+# After running this file, 5 logfiles, models and csv file containing valid.perplexity of each epoch number with different dropouts are generated and saved in 'models' file

 The training process can be interrupted at any time, and the best checkpoint will always be saved.